A step-by-step tutorial on how to build a barn door with glass window; this DIY barn door tutorial has a video and plans to go with it.

 Create the groove by using a router with a bit large enough for your track.
 I used 1/4″.
 Use the edge guide attached to the router to center the groove in the middle of the door.

-When I say finish, this could be stain with a protective coat, just the protective varnish, or paint.
+You could use a stain with a protective coat, just the protective varnish, or paint.

-I decided to stain our doors with Minwax ?? then applied tung oil as our protective coat.
+I decided to stain our doors with Minwax Provincial and applied tung oil as our protective coat.

 Use your sliding door hardware instructions to install your doors into the space but you will probably need to add additional trim at the top of the opening for the hardware to attach too.